Packages from China should not be on coronavirus fear list, say epidemiologists

 If people are ordering internationally, contracting the virus is even less of a concern, said Xi Chen, assistant professor of public and global health and economics at the Yale School of Public Health.

-Chen said viruses similar to coronavirus, such as SARS and MRSA, like low temperatures and low humidity, which aren’t consistent in transit.
+Chen said viruses similar to coronavirus, such as SARS, like low temperatures and low humidity, which aren’t consistent in transit.

 Proper hand washing and decreasing the amount of touching your face are the best protections against the virus that has yet to be controlled by health officials, said Amar Adalja, senior scholar at the Johns Hopkins Bloomberg School of Public Health.

-Note: Correction: An earlier version of this story referred to MRSA as a virus.
-It is a bacterium.